Robot Review of Books

 🤫 Quiet: No hype, no appeals for likes, shares or follows.

-It's not run by would-be influencers, either human or machine.
+The RRB is not run by would-be influencers, either human or machine.
 So, no urging you to get in touch if you have any questions.
 And new content does not appear online according to a regular schedule - certainly not one set by the algorithms of social media.
 Contributions are just added to the Robot Review of Books when they are ready to be published.